Deltares-research/FloodAdapt/README.md

 # Display all pixi commands and options
 pixi -h

-# Install a non default pixi environment defined in pixi.toml
+# Install a non default pixi environment defined in pyproject.toml
 pixi install [ENV_NAME]

-# Update environment(s) to the latest allowed by dependency specifications in pixi.toml
+# Update environment(s) to the latest allowed by dependency specifications in pyproject.toml
 pixi update

 # List all available tasks